 A review of my book on Left-Nietzscheanism written by Lukas Meisner can be found at Marx & Philosophy (link).

 I have also published some articles in English, which can be found on this website (link), and on the blog of the Halkyonische Assoziation für radikale Philosophie, a para-academic research group co-founded by myself, following Nietzsche’s spirit of “halcyonic” thinking (link).
 I have also published two reviews on Marx & Philosophy (link).
-One of my talks about my book has also been translated into Spanish, here (link).
+One of my talks about my book has also been translated into Spanish (link) and also a summarising article about it (link).
 There exists a short video book presentation both of my book in Left-Nietzscheanism (link) and on my book on beards (link).

 And I have created a series of short videos of some of my favorite texts by Nietzsche in German and English on Youtube (link).